mickael-kerjean/filestash-website/_posts/2020-06-29-sftp-as-a-service.md

 ---
-description: SFTP as a service
+title: SFTP As a service
+description: The latest techs for fully managed SFTP services running in the cloud
 layout: post
 permalink: /sftp-as-a-service.html
+language: en
 ---

 SFTP might not be the new shiny technology but it's awesome, rock solid and has prooven itself to be a battle tested solution you can rely on.
 In this post we're exploring how to do SFTP as a service both from [a server](#sftp-server-as-a-service) and [client](#sftp-client) point of view.